-(Intended as a final, capstone course to be taken in a student's last 15 credits.)
+(To be taken in student's last 15 credits.)
 The analysis and evaluation of knowledge and skills gained from previous study.
 A capstone project connects an area of study to a real-world scenario and includes the presentation of a portfolio linking one's experience with personal and professional goals.